Understanding audit logs

 Example

-The logs l_server, l_auth, l_vpn and l_system contain fields that are specific to Stormshield Network firewalls.
-These particular fields, which do not belong to the WELF format, will be described in the section Specific fields.
+The logs “l_server”, “l_auth”, “l_vpn” and “l_system” contain fields that are specific to Stormshield Network firewalls.
+These special fields, which are not in WELF format, are described in the section Specific fields.

-Some log files, such as l_filterstat , l_routerstat and l_count, which are used to calculate statistics, contain many specific fields.
+Some log files, such as l_filterstat, l_routerstat and l_count, which are used for the calculation of statistics, contain a very large number of specific fields.

 They are therefore similar to snapshots of the state of the firewall.
 They are calculated and written at regular intervals.